 Some forms of fullerenes are used in biomedical applications.

-Fullerenes are used in making carbon nanotubes based fabrics and fibres.
+Fullerenes are used in making carbon nanotubes-based fabrics and fibers.

 Did You Know?

 Fullerenes are of different types C60, C70, C80, and C90.
-It can exist in various forms, depending on the number of the carbon atom present in the molecule.
+It can exist in various forms, depending on the number of carbon atoms present in the molecule.

-The fullerene was discovered by the scientist named Buckminster.
+The fullerene was discovered by a scientist named Buckminster.
 Therefore, it is named buckminsterfullerene.